 SEO appeared several years ago.
 Today, no e-commerce can appear in organic search results without the support of positioners.
 So it might seem that positioning is no longer black magic for store owners or e-commerce managers.
 Nothing could be more wrong.
 Many clients often have very misconceptions about the work.
 This situation certainly affects most

 Of course, this is not the fault of the customers – no one can require the owner of the website to know all the dependencies taking place in the positioning process.

 Agreements, although they may seem scary and incomprehensible due to the multitude of provisions and the use of legal (used in legal acts) and legal language (established by doctrine and used by theoreticians and practitioners of law), are only a description of the agreement between the parties.
-You certainly should not be afraid of them, which I will try to present in this text like a lawyer by profession.
+You certainly should not be afraid of them, which I will try to present in this text as a lawyer by profession.
 A properly constructed contract is primarily to PROTECT both the company and its client.

 What is a contract anyway?
 Introduction to a specific legal language